-- 3.1 A detailed submission form is required for each artwork submitted.
-The form is available from The Rooms website or by email and mail from the Art Bank Technician. - 3.2 Artists may submit a maximum of THREE (3) artworks for consideration annually.
-However, the Art Bank will only purchase ONE (1) artwork per artist per year. - 3.3 Artists must submit images of their artworks as a JPG or TIFF digital file on a clearly labelled CD, DVD or on a USB flash drive.
+3.1 A detailed submission form is required for each artwork submitted.
+The form is available from The Rooms website or by email and mail from the Art Bank Technician.

+3.2 Artists may submit a maximum of THREE (3) artworks for consideration annually.
+However, the Art Bank will only purchase ONE (1) artwork per artist per year.
+If additional funding is available in any given year, this limit may be increased.

+3.3 Artists must submit images of their artworks as a JPG or TIFF digital file on a clearly labelled USB flash drive.
 Digital images must be at a resolution of 300 DPI at 5" x 7".
+Materials submitted will not be returned.
+Online Submission Option:

+Starting in 2024, artists will have the option of submitting works for consideration directly on-line to The Rooms Sharepoint Website.
+To obtain a custom link for your submission, please email artgallery@therooms.ca

-Materials submitted will not be returned. - 3.4 Number of images per artwork: For two-dimensional artworks, artists must submit two images: one image of the complete artwork and one detail.
+3.4 Number of images per artwork: For two-dimensional artworks, artists must submit two images: one image of the complete artwork and one detail.
 For three-dimensional artworks, artists must submit three images, including views of the artwork from different angles and/or a detail.

 Definition of "detail": a selected section of an artwork that is enlarged to show the surface.
-The resolution of the enlarged section is to be 300 DPI at $5'' \times 7''$.
+The resolution of the enlarged section is to be 300 DPI at 5" x 7".